-Pursuant to the option agreement to acquire 100% equity of EPCS, the Company made the first option payment of 14 million Czech Korunas (\$815,000) on October 17, 2018, through the Czech subsidiary Mangan.
+Pursuant to the option agreement to acquire 100% of equity of EPCS, the Company made the first option payment of 14 million Czech Korunas (\$815,000) on October 17, 2018, through the Czech subsidiary Mangan.
 EPCS owns a large parcel of industrial zoned land adjacent to the Chvaletice Manganese Project, where the Company proposes to develop its high-purity manganese processing facility.

-On February 7, 2019, the Company signed an amendment to the option agreement with EPCS, funding, through EPCS, the purchase of several land parcels from Sev.en EC a.s., adjacent to the land owned by EPCS, and thus increasing the option agreement value by 3,500,000 Czech Koruna (approximately \$203,000).
-Pursuant to the amendment, in the event that EPCS is not ultimately acquired under the option agreement, the ownership of these land parcels will be transferred to Mangan at no cost.
-The portion of this additional amount paid as at March 31, 2019, was 3,150,000 Czech Koruna (\$182,670) and was classified as a deposit for land under other non-current assets.
-The remainder of the balance, 350,000 Czech Koruna (\$20,550), was paid on May 6, 2019.
+On February 7, 2019, the Company signed an amendment to the option agreement with EPCS, funding, through EPCS, the purchase of several land parcels from Sev.en EC a.s., adjacent to the land owned by EPCS, and thus increasing the option agreement value by 3,500,000 Czech Koruna (\$220,927).
+Pursuant to the amendment, in the event that EPCS is not ultimately acquired under the option agreement, the ownership of these land parcels will be transferred to Mangan at no additional cost.
+The amount was fully paid as at June 30, 2019 and was classified as a deposit for land under other non-current assets.